kmarusek/1010/wp-content/plugins/post-smtp/readme.txt

 == SMTP Error Messages ==

-= Communication Error [334] – make sure the Envelope From Email is the same account used to create the Client ID. =
+= Communication Error [334] â€“ make sure the Envelope From Email is the same account used to create the Client ID. =

 * This is almost always caused by being logged in to Google/Microsoft/Yahoo with a different user than the one Post is configured to send mail with.
 Logout and try again with the correct user
 * Login to [Webmail](http://www.gmail.com) and see if there is an "Unusual Activity" warning waiting for your attention